chrisdail/talk-wip/slides.md

 template: solo
 # Personal Benefits to Limiting WIP

-Improved Focus, Improves Flow State
+Improved Focus and Flow State

+Decreased Cognative Load

-Decreased Cognative Load, Reduces Stress
+Reduces Stress

 ---

 template: left
-# Waiting for a Review
+# Next Time You are Blocked - Waiting for a Review

 What should you do?